mjon/WildCounts/_count/methods/concepts--your-friend-the-question-mark.md

 </figure>
 </div>

 Usually, I can see enough to enter a count as the species I think it is, just with a question mark.
 Other times, though, I may be less sure, such as when a small brownish bird flies quickly overhead.
 It can be too quick to see clearly, catch in binoculars, or photograph.
 At least it was definitely a bird.
 Like other birders, I use a generic code for these small birds.
 Mine is  `sbb`.
-One small mostly brown [passerine](https://en.wikipedia.org/wiki/Passerine) bird flying over my path at my mid-distance, 20—80 m away, would be recorded as the following.
+One small mostly brown [passerine](https://en.wikipedia.org/wiki/Passerine) bird, flying over my path at my mid-distance, 20—80 m away, would be recorded as the following.

 `sbb om1f`

-The important thing for monitoring is that I didn't ignore what I saw but instead record it honestly.
+The important thing for monitoring is that I didn't ignore what I saw but instead recorded it honestly.
 During analyses, researchers can then ensure that the trends they uncover are robust to substituting my `sbb` with various plausible small birds previously seen in this area.

 Ensure that the Future You can trust the Now You 100% when you're counting the wild.
 Embrace the question mark!